 In my renderings (of a 3D model I purchased and tweaked) I changed some design attributes according to my own lines.
 (Maybe it generates the reproval of having no respect and no understanding for the great legacy of the A110. – I have to admit, I do not have that respect.)

-Overall I turned the look of the car from wiry to smooth.
+Overall I turned the look of the car from wiry to smooth and slender.

 In detail this are the changes I made: